Postgraduate loans (PGL) 2019/20 entry

-Postgraduate Loans (PGLs) are available from Student Finance England to study a Masters course.
-Master’s students under 60 can access a loan of up to £10,280 as a contribution towards the cost of their study.
-This is part of the government’s long-term commitment to enhance support for postgraduate study.
+Postgraduate loans (PGLs) are available from Student Finance England to study a Masters course.
+Masters students under 60 can access a loan of up to £10,906 in total to contribute towards tuition fees or living expenses.

 How much is the PGL?

-The course must be a standalone Masters course starting in 2017/18 or later.
+The course must be a standalone Masters course starting in 2019/20 or later.
 This can be a taught or research Masters (MRes).
-The student must register for the full 180 credits in order to receive the loan.
+You must register for the full 180 credits in order to receive the loan.
 Prior Certificated or Accredited learning cannot be used to reduce the number of credits taken.